|Nutrition Facts (per serving)|

 Use leftover corned beef, deli corned beef, or canned corned beef in the recipe.
 If you use canned corned beef, chill it in the can for a few hours so it will be firm enough to dice.

 - 1/2 to 1 pound corned beef (cooked, and diced or sliced)

 1/4 cup Thousand Island salad dressing

-- 1 16-ounce can or bag sauerkraut (drained and rinsed)
+- 1 (16-ounce) can sauerkraut (or bag of sauerkraut, drained and rinsed)

 8 ounces Swiss cheese, shredded